ajacksified/ajacksified.github.com/_posts/2012-04-18-inherited-intialization-in-backbone.markdown

     @$el.find('.photoGallery').flexslider();
 {% endhighlight %}

 As you can see, *they're almost the same thing*.
-One can make a base class to inherit from, such as a GalleryView that sets up the initialize and render functions; but, that limits us from the ability to add custom initialize and render functions on our individual page views.
+We can make a base class to inherit from, such as a GalleryView that sets up the initialize and render functions; but, that limits us from the ability to add custom initialize and render functions on our individual page views.